mindbody/cra-template-mb-ui/README.md

 ## Configuring conventional commits

-Run `yarn add husky` then add the following to your `package.json`
+Run `yarn add husky`.
+The `.huskyrc.json` is what triggers the conventional commits git hook to run.

 ## Workflow

-By default CRA is used for building single page applications (SPA's).
-This template was made for the use of consuming a package as a bundle in existing applications.
-This means the default `yarn start` will not be used for building shared UI's.
+You have two options of how you want to build your UI

-### Viewing your work
+- Using CRA default `yarn start` which will load your application as you would expect CRA to do.

-Using storybook you can work locally with different views by running `yarn storybook`.
-Included is a basic app to get you started.
+- Using storybook by adding a `*.stories.tsx` and viewing your application in storybook allowing for multiple instances and setups along with individual components.

 ### Testing